Living on an Urban Homestead in California: An Interview with Jules Dervaes

 The Dervaes’ front yard, which has been transformed to feed people, livestock and wildlife.

-Idea: Jules Dervaes
+Idea: from Jules Dervaes

 Place: Detached residence outside Los Angeles, next to the Pasadena Freeway intersection, California, USA